 We may recommend that you use a third party money manager based on your needs and suitability.
 We may share in the fees, directly or indirectly, from the third party money manager for recommending that you use their services.
 Moreover, we do not have any other business relationships with the recommended money managers.
 Refer to the Advisory Business section above for additional disclosures on this topic.

 Other Business Names

-Certain members of CWA will be doing business under the name Next Chapter Advisers and TDC Financial LLC.
-Next Chapter Advisers and TDC Financial LLC do business as CWA and are not separately registered investment advisers.
+Certain members of CWA will be doing business under the name Next Chapter Advisers.
+Next Chapter Advisers does business as CWA and are not separately registered investment advisers.

 Insurance